robertorosero/pyhtonmig/Doc/library/signal.rst

-   Note that installing a signal handler with :func:`signal` will reset the restart behaviour to interruptible by implicitly calling :cfunc:`siginterrupt` with a true *flag* value for the given signal.
+   Note that installing a signal handler with :func:`signal` will reset the restart behaviour to interruptible by implicitly calling :c:func:`siginterrupt` with a true *flag* value for the given signal.

 .. function:: signal(signalnum, handler)